 Whenever the exact spoken words are written in a sentence, it is a direct speech.
 Exact words are written in double inverted commas (“ “) so that it cannot be changed.
 On the contrary, in the indirect speech, words are not exact.
 Hence, it is considered in past.
 Therefore, tense is changed.
 Double inverted commas are not used but conjunction “that” is used in indirect speech.

-Sita said, “I am going to school”
+Direct speech: Sita said, “I am going to school.”

-Indirect speech: Sita said that she was going to school
+Indirect speech: Sita said that she was going to school.

 Common Grammatical Errors

-Misunderstanding the Apostrophe with “its"
+1. Misunderstanding the apostrophe with “its"

 Incorrect: The dog was wagging it’s tail.

 Correct: The dog was wagging its tail.

 “It’s” means it is whereas “its” means belonging to it.
 In the given sentence, tail belongs to the dog.
 Hence, “its” will be used rather than “it’s”.

-Wrong use of words
+2. Wrong use of words

 Incorrect: Anu excepted the job offer.

 Correct: Anu accepted the job offer.

 “excepted” means excluding from the category whereas “accepted” means receiving.
 Here, “excepted” doesn’t make any sense to the sentence.

-Wrong use of “Did”
+3. Wrong use of “Did”

 Incorrect: Did you played with Amit?

 Correct: Did you play with Amit?

 “Did” is already in past tense.
 Hence, the verb used should be in present tense.
 Therefore, “play” is correct.

 Tips to learn English Grammar

-- Learn in a Structured Manner: Start learning from the most basic concepts like “How to frame a simple sentence” and then move on to higher concepts.
+Start learning from the most basic concepts like “How to frame a simple sentence” and then move on to higher concepts.
 Try to internalise this one concept by getting obsessed with it.
 Make as many examples as you can for this and once you are fairly confident, move on to the next one.

-- Write on a daily basis: Maintain a strict discipline of writing at least one paragraph every day.
+Write on a daily basis: Maintain a strict discipline of writing at least one paragraph every day.
 It could be related to what you did that day or an imaginary story, etc. but you must pen down your original thoughts every day and share it with someone you think has good communication skills in English.
-This person can give you feedback on what type of grammatical mistakes your are committing and then you can work on them.
+This person can give you feedback on what type of grammatical mistakes you are committing and then you can work on them.